 I have, unashamedly, played through each and every one of the Final Fantasy series, the brainchild of Hironobu Sakaguchi, and enjoyed every one of them to varying degrees.
-Yet, before disagreeing with this list (every list I’ve ever read on the topic has been different), it should be noted that the games ranked here are done so based solely on my opinion.
-I’m sure many of you have different ideas of which games rank where and, if so, please let me know in the comment section!
-That being said, here is a ranked list of the 5 best Final Fantasy games, according to Blog of Games.
+Yet, before disagreeing with this list (every list I’ve ever read on the topic has been different), it should be noted that this ranking of the best final fantasy game is purely subjective.

 5. Final Fantasy XII

 This may be an unpopular choice among FF aficionados, but Final Fantasy XII comes in at number 5 in this list.
 This game has a unique style among previous games in the franchise, while still maintaining loyalty to the core themes and sentiments that all FF games have.

 Released in 2006, this game is set in the world of Ivalice and the story is principally told through the eyes of Vaan, an orphan from the city of Rabanastre who has aspirations to become a sky pirate.
 The game features six playable characters in total, each with distinct personalities and captivating back stories.
 One of these characters, Ashe, is responsible for creating a resistance movement against the Archadian Empire, who have recently annexed the small kingdom of Dalmasca.
 It is through this resistance that Ashe and Vaan cross paths and, along with a group of allies, endeavor to fight back against the Empire.